chingu-x/zeldabot/README.md

 To run the app check out the information in the *_'Usage'_* section below.

-Zeldabot requires the use of a GitHub personal access token. ou can follow this [procedure](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to set one up.
+Zeldabot requires the use of a GitHub personal access token.
+You can follow this [procedure](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to set one up.

 You will also need to grant admin access on the organization new repos will be